 In 1872, Julia Johns and a group of half a dozen “charitably disposed” women recognized the unfulfilled healthcare needs of Alexandria, and decided to do something about it.
 They joined together to form the Board of Lady Managers, which founded Alexandria Hospital.
 The Board managed the hospital for over 40 years and operated a nursing school until 1944.

-We are a group of over 60 women who, pre-COVID, give over 9,000 volunteer hours annually in support of the hospital.
+We are a group of women who give over 9,000 volunteer hours annually in support of our community hospital, Inova Alexandria Hospital.